Yugoslav 20th Century Art (part 2) – National Museum Belgrade

 Testing the Terrain in New Belgrade – Boža Ilić (1948)

 I used this last painting as the main photo for my article Work in Progress.
-It was made right after the Second World War and it depicts the beginning of the works on construction of New Belgrade.
-That area of the city that did not exist before the war.
+It was made right after the Second World War and depicts the beginning of the works on construction of New Belgrade.
+That part of the city did not exist before the war.
 However, it’s a modern and a very big part of Belgrade today.

-It also symbolically depicts current vast construction and restoration works in the city.
+It also symbolically depicts current construction and restoration works in the city.

 Back to Serbia